evmiguel/covid-brainstation-capstone/README.md

 * `data`
     - contains link to copy of the dataset (stored in a publicly accessible cloud storage)
-    - saved copy of aggregated / processed data as long as those are not too large (> 10 MB)

 * `model`
     - `joblib` dump of final model(s)